CyberKittenAttackSquad/writeups/nuitduhack2016/toil33t.md

   "username": "a"
 }`

-So we know two pieces of information.
-1) The structure of the plain text cookie and 2) The encryped cookie was created with AES in ECB mode.
+So we know two pieces of information:
+* The structure of the plain text cookie
+* The encryped cookie was created with AES in ECB mode.